Weyl invariant $E_8$ Jacobi forms and $E$-strings: Some conjectures

 It is known that the ring of weak Jacobi forms of integral weight and index one for a unimodular lattice $L$ is generated over $M_*(\SL_2(\ZZ))$ by the Jacobi theta function associated to $L$ which has positive weight $\frac{1}{2}\mathrm{rank}(L)$.
 As $tE_8$ lattice is no longer unimodular for $t\ge2$, inspired by the above result, we formulate a similar conjecture for general Jacobi forms on non-unimodular lattices.

 \begin{conjecture} Let $L$ be an even positive definite lattice.
 Assume that $L$ is irreducible and is not unimodular.
-Then the free module of weak Jacobi forms of integral weight and index one associated to $L$ is generated by forms of non-positive weight.
-Moreover, there is exactly one generator of weight zero. \end{conjecture}
+Then the free module of weak Jacobi forms of integral weight and index one associated to $L$ is generated by forms of non-positive weight. \end{conjecture}

 We also make a conjecture on $W(E_8)$-invariant holomorphic Jacobi forms of singular weight.

 \begin{conjecture} Let $H(t)$ be the dimension of the space of $W(E_8)$-invariant holomorphic Jacobi forms of weight $4$ and positive index $t$.
 Let $N(t)$ denote the number of distinct Weyl orbits of vectors of norm $t$ (i.e. $\frac{1}{2}(v,v)=t$).
 Then